zippo761/Bayoo-docx-example/README.md

 # Bayoo-docx-example
-# How to add comment in docx / Как добавлять комментарии в docx-файл и How take number of page in docx / Как определить номер станицы в docx-файле.
+# How to add comments in docx / how to find number of pages